What happened to the Yankee enemy? The Cuban regime rewrites six decades of confrontation with the U.S.

 For more than six decades, millions of Cubans grew up hearing that the United States was the main enemy of the Revolution.

-"Since that moment, the historical leaders of the Revolution have always projected, and made it known to the world and to various governments of the United States, that Cuba and its revolutionary government have always been willing to maintain a cordial relationship, a relationship of respect, a civilized relationship," declared the grandson of Raúl Castro.
+"Since that moment, the historical leaders of the Revolution always projected, and made it known to the world and the various governments of the United States, that Cuba and its revolutionary government have always been willing to maintain a cordial relationship, a relationship of respect, a civilized relationship," declared the grandson of Raúl Castro.

 The construction of the enemy

-Decades later, anti-imperialist language continued to hold a prominent place in official media, Communist Party documents, and public education.
+Decades later, the anti-imperialist language continued to hold a prominent place in official media, Communist Party documents, and public education.

 The pedagogy of confrontation